amira-azeer/Data-Structures-Algorithms/README.md

-This repository contains implementations of common data structures and algorithms in JavaScript (or Python).
+This repository contains implementations of common data structures and algorithms in JavaScript.

 Data Structures included:
 - Arrays